 9. What inputs and outputs are available?

-All of our models include stereo Headphone and Line outputs, Auxiliary input, Optical input (except Amico), DC input (for use with an external adapter instead of the power cord), Bluetooth with aptX audio, and USB.
+All of our models include stereo Headphone and Line outputs, Auxiliary input, Optical input (except Amico), DC input (for use with an external adapter instead of the power cord), Bluetooth with aptX audio, and USB (for charging a smartphone and for USB thumb drive music playback).
 Amico and Solo also include a speaker output for use with Amica or Ambiente to create two channel stereo.
 Musica adds a wired Ethernet input option.
 Though there is no dedicated Phono input, you can connect a turntable.
 See my blog article for more information.

 10. Why are your models called “wireless” if you have to plug them in with a power cord?